"I don’t know what to do with my life" - 6 ways starting therapy for young adults could help

 Having to make a decisions regarding your career or confusing your studies, often can be overwhelming.
 Many young adults experience decision paralysis around major life decisions.
 Family pressure or expectations can be another layer that therapy can help you unpack feelings of confusion, possible guilt, or overwhelm so you can have more clarity about what you want to do with you life.

-This pressure can be overwhelming and can lead to anxiety and depression.
+Pressure from family, friends, and society can be overwhelming and can lead to anxiety and depression when you don't know what to do with your life.
 A therapist can help you identify how family dynamics have influenced these expectations that might be causing you stress and develop strategies to manage them effectively.

 Emerging adulthood is a time when many people need to reevaluate what they want and what they thought they want because of the expectations of others.